Investment ScienceWSDM '20, AAAI '20,

 In-person social networkwebsite, TEDx, press

 An average person spends two hours a day on social media, but almost half of us eat lunch alone.
 We created Connect to solve that problem.
-Since its creation in 2015, we have arranged nearly 10,000 platonic, in-person connections between students, alumni and staff at MIT, and are quickly expanding to other schools in the United States, and abroad.
+Since its creation in 2015, we have arranged nearly 10,000 platonic, in-person connections between students, alumni and staff at MIT, and are expanding to other schools in the United States, and abroad.
 Contact us if you're interested in bringing Connect to your University.